- Manasa Narayanan

 As I spoke to Jo, I learnt they didn’t want the “phony version” of the climate assembly the government had set up earlier.
 They wished for one “with teeth”.
 In the lead up to the COP26 UN Climate Conference in Glasgow (starting October-end this year), they wanted to highlight how the present Conservative government was not exercising any real change to manage the climate crisis.

 As they sat outside the Parliament for days on a stretch, hardly any ministers approached them.
 Extinction Rebellion, the climate action organisation that had been aiding this group and managing communications, said that the office of Green Party MP Carolyn Lucas and a Labour MP had reached out with support messages.
 That was the extent of ministerial involvement.
 A wing of the Earth Fast movement in Spain in fact went on for more than a month.
 Two of the activists there, Karen and Grian, fasted for 33 days.
 After much rallying, they managed to get a 15-minute meeting with the Spanish Minister for Ecology and Transition - which eventually led to nothing.
 Spain is going ahead with a Climate Assembly that has no real power to exercise changes.
 The recommendation of these protestors to make changes to the design of the Climate Assembly for better outcomes fell on deaf ears.
 In the light of this, Karen tells me she is just angry and upset.
-She is asking the question many of us are, what is to be really done now given politicians are not listening?
+She is asking the question many of us are, what is to be really done now given politicians are still not listening?

 As the Earth Fast movement was happening, another climate movement was also in full swing: Insulate Britain.
 These activists took to the highways in the country, continuing to block several crucial roads in and around London for about five weeks.
 [Currently, they are on a break from protests for 11 days].
 The group is demanding the government to insulate heating systems in all households around the country by 2030; in an attempt to save energy and meet the carbon emissions target.